-The results presented in Table 15 show that access to market was significant predictor (p<0.05) but negatively related to the livelihood of youth participation in agricultural cooperative societies.
-This means that an increase in one unit for access to market caused a decrease in probability option to youth participation in agricultural co-operative societies by 0.067.
-Thus, access to market has significance influence to youth motivate to participate in agricultural co-operative in order to gain a market.
-The p-value is 0.020, which is less than the typical significance level of 0.05 while B= -3.434, SE=1.475.
+The results presented in Table 16 show that access to market was a significant predictor (p<0.05) but negatively related to the livelihood of youth participation in agricultural cooperative societies.
+This means that an increase in one unit for access to market caused a decrease in probability of youth participation in agricultural cooperative societies by 0.067(marginal effect).
+Thus, access to markets has a significant influence on youth motivation to participate in agricultural co-operative in order to gain a market.
+The p-value is 0.020, which is less than the typical significance level of 0.05 while B=-3.434, SE=1.475.
 This finding is in line with Gulamiwa (2015) who found that without a market it discourages youth from participating in horticulture in activities in Myomero.